 In July of 2012 the Village Engineer, CDM Smith was requested by the Village Manager to review the posted Vehicle Weight Limit on the bridge in response to a request from contractors regarding proposed frequent truck traffic onto the Bridge.
 The Engineer evaluated the ability of the Bridge to handle heavy loading from commercial trucks and further considered ways to protect the Bridge from frequent and heavy vehicles.
-The July 25, 2012 memorandum was a series of recommendations.
+The July 25, 2012 memorandum lists several recommendations.

-The Engineer's recommendation was to reduce the permitted Vehicle Weight Limit from 20 ton to 16 ton in a memorandum dated July 25, 2012.
+The Engineer's recommendation was to reduce the permitted Vehicle Weight Limit from 20 ton to 16 ton as outlined in the memorandum dated July 25, 2012.
 The bridge was posted August 2, 2012.
 The residents were notified August 28th.